 I am pleased to present the City of Wentzville's Popular Annual Financial Report (PAFR), which details the City's finances and administrative activities for the fiscal year ended Dec.
-31, 2018.
+31, 2019.
 This report provides a brief overview of where the City revenue comes from and where those dollars are spent, as well as covering local economy trends.
-This report is intended to summarize the financial activities of the City of Wentzville and includes a portion of the information that appears in the 2018 Comprehensive Annual Financial Report (CAFR).
+This report is intended to summarize the financial activities of the City of Wentzville and includes a portion of the information that appears in the 2019 Comprehensive Annual Financial Report (CAFR).

 This abbreviated report is unaudited and is not presented in a Generally Accepted Accounting Principles (GAAP) format.
-A copy of the complete, audited and GAAPformatted CAFR is available at City Hall, 1001 Schroeder Creek Blvd., or on the City's website at http://bit.ly/wentzvillefinancialstatements.
+A copy of the complete, audited and GAAP-formatted CAFR is available at City Hall, 1001 Schroeder Creek Blvd., or on the City's website at www.wentzvillemo.org/financialstatements.
 If you have any questions or comments regarding the information in this document, please contact the Finance Department at (636) 639-2155.